ManuXChan/ThirdShooter/README.md

 # ThirdShooter
 Third Shooter style of game / Learning C++
 ## The Details
-This repo contains all the files needed fore the Third Shooter game template
+This repo contains all the files needed for the Third Shooter game template